 - Devices and clients you have configured for your @student.csulb email will receive connectivity errors until you remove the account from them.
 (See Things to Do Before the Migration, Step 1 above).

 - Your BeachMail account will continue to receive email, but there may be sporadic periods of time when those attempting to send email to your account may receive an undeliverable error message.

-- Uninstall and reinstall your @student email on your devices if you have not been receiving new emails on your mobile devices.
+- Delete and re-add your @student email account on your devices if you have not been receiving new emails on your mobile device(s).
 See our article Connecting Your Devices to Campus Email.

 - Restore Inbox rules/filters if you were previously using any.
 See our article How to Create Inbox Rules.